grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 ---
-title: Fluent Bit client
+title: Fluent Bit Community Plugin
-menuTitle:  Fluent Bit
+menuTitle:  Fluent Bit Community Plugin
-description: Provides instructions for how to install, configure, and use the Fluent Bit client to send logs to Loki.
+description: Provides instructions for how to install, configure, and use the Fluent Bit Communty Plugin
-aliases:
-- ../clients/fluentbit/
 weight:  500
 ---
 # Fluent Bit client

 {{< admonition type="note" >}}
-It is now recommended to use the official [Fluent Bit Loki output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/loki) rather than the [grafana-loki plugin](https://github.com/grafana/loki/tree/main/clients/cmd/fluent-bit).
+It is now recommended to use the offical [Fluent Bit Loki output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/loki) rather than the [grafana-loki plugin](https://github.com/grafana/loki/tree/main/clients/cmd/fluent-bit).

-Both the documentation and the video will be updated accordingly.
 {{< /admonition >}}

-[Fluent Bit](https://fluentbit.io/) is a fast and lightweight logs and metrics processor and forwarder that comes with a built-in Loki output plugin.
-Fluent Bit can collect logs from various sources, parse and filter them, and send them to Loki.

-You can define which log files you want to collect using the [`Tail`](https://docs.fluentbit.io/manual/pipeline/inputs/tail) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) data pipeline input.
-Additionally, Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc.) to structure and alter log lines.
+The grafana-loki plugin is a Fluent Bit output plugin that sends logs to a Loki instance.
+It is a community plugin and is not officially supported by Grafana Labs.

 ## Usage